Fuel efficient driving tips

 Less clutter in your car means less CO2

-Clutter in your boot is extra weight your engine has to lug around.
+Clutter in your boot is extra weight that your engine has to lug around.
 By removing any items you won't need for your journey, you could reduce your engine's workload and so burn less fuel and cut your CO2 emissions.
-This also includes things like roof racks when not needed, as they add weight, increase drag and as a result increase fuel consumption.
+This also includes things like roof racks when not needed, as they add weight and increase drag, and as a result increase fuel consumption.

 Eco driving tips